Do 'many' private schools cost the same as a family holiday?

 The annual cost of attending private school - more than £15,000 - is far higher.

-Some private schools charge less than this average but Ms Keegan said "many" schools cost the same as a family holiday abroad.
+Some private schools charge less than this average, but Ms Keegan said "many" schools cost the same as a family holiday abroad.

-BBC Verify has approached the Department for Education for comment.
+BBC Verify has asked the Department for Education to explain the figures the minister quoted.